rlangefe/pygemma/README.md

 source pygemma_env/bin/activate
 ```

+Note: If `pip3 install virtualenv` fails because it can't find `pip3`, you can try running `python3 -m pip install virtualenv` instead.
+This looks for the `pip` module directly if `pip3` isn't in your `PATH`.

 2. Ensure the `Numpy` and `Cython` packages are both installed prior to installing `pyGEMMA` (they will not be installed automatically).
 This can be done by running
 ```bash
 pip install numpy Cython